gmalecha/coq-smt-check/README.md

     smt solve.

-If the tactic succees then the solver solved the tactic.
-If it fails it will display an error message.
-To get more information about the problem that was passed to the smt solver, run 'smt solve_dbg'.
+If the solver solves the goal then the tactic will succeed.
+If the solver returns an unsat core then the tactic will act like

+    clear - <unsat core>.

+otherwise it will simply act like idtac (doing nothing to the goal).
+If the solver fails to solve the goal then the tactic will fail and display the sat model if the solver returns one.
+A common way to use the tactic is something like the following:

+   smt solve; admit.

+which will admit the goal only if it is solved by the SMT solver.

 You can also specify the solver to use in the tactic using the syntax: